 Are your software developer salaries on the money?

 There’s no getting around the fact that money makes the world go round – especially when it comes to software developer salaries.
-With one of the biggest skills shortages in recent history, as an employer you’ll want to make sure you’re armed with the industry average salary for the roles you’re recruiting for before looking for a hire.
+With demand for skilled tech talent at record highs,, as an employer you’ll want to make sure you’re armed with the industry average salary for the roles you’re recruiting for to make sure you can poach the best candidates.

-Tech Nation estimated that in Wales there are roughly 45,000 people who are now employed with development and digital skills across a variety of areas.
+Wales has the highest number of tech employees under the age of 35 (51%), followed by London at 48.7%. .
 Software developer salaries vary massively across South Wales and we’ve learnt that finding and keeping a great developer can be a bit hit or miss as a result!

 While software developer salaries differ depending on the size of the company and the specific job responsibilities, years’ experience tends to be the biggest indicator of a higher salary.
 However, experience of multiple programming languages and experience outside of the office comes a close second.

-We’re now in a market where candidates are in short supply and salaries in South Wales are escalating faster than we have ever seen; below is a breakdown of the various software developer salaries and positions on average:
+We’re now in a market where candidates are in short supply and salaries in South Wales are escalating faster than we have ever seen.
+On average, tech salaries are nearly 80% higher than non tech jobs in the UK.
+Below is a breakdown of the various software developer salaries and positions on average:

 (not tied to a specific technology i.e. Angular)